 Other than history, sports have captured my attention.
 I spent the majority of my adolescence on sports teams.
 Motivated by the stories of Jim Ryun, Glenn Cunningham, and Billy Mills, distance running became my specialty.
 Although I never equaled their records, I captained my high school and college cross country and track and field teams and achieved moderate success.
 The lure of athletics proved so strong that I briefly coached track and field after my running career ended.
 These experiences pushed me to learn more about my sport and launched me on a journey to investigate the many contradictions within college athletics, and the role sports play in American culture.

 My studies at the University of Nevada helped solidify my quest to blend sports and history.
 There I refined my research skills and found my scholarly identity while writing a master’s thesis on one of my childhood heroes, Billy Mills.
-I recently completed my Ph.D. in history at Purdue University where I wrote a dissertation entitled: “From Dust Bowl to Dynasty: Bud Wilkinson’s Oklahoma.”
+I completed my Ph.D. in history at Purdue University where I wrote a dissertation entitled: “From Dust Bowl to Dynasty: Bud Wilkinson’s Oklahoma.”
 The project explores conceptions of image, civic boosterism, and state pride that created a new era in Oklahoma history typified by the career of University of Oklahoma football Coach Bud Wilkinson and aided by team’s 47-game winning streak.
-I position Oklahoma and the team’s dramatic rise parallel to the ascent of the Sunbelt as both were aided by a favorable political climate and strong leaders in the 1950s.
+I position Oklahoma and the team’s dramatic rise parallel to the ascent of the Sunbelt as both were aided by a favorable political climate and strong leaders during the 1950s.
 The Sooners football dynasty also highlights conversations about masculinity, racial integration, and higher education during the Cold War.
-In addition to my research, I run the “Sport in American History” group blog.
+In addition to my research, I founded and coedit the “Sport in American History” group blog.

 Beyond the academy, I am an unabashed booster of everything Kansas City and obsessed sports fan.
 College basketball and Kansas City Royals baseball are in my blood.
 My summer evenings are filled with the smooth voice of Denny Matthews and quick taps of my keyboard as I listen to the highs and lows of the Royals season and follow their every move on Twitter.
 I’m also an avid domestic traveler.
 I’ve visited 38 states and frequently take long road trips with my Boston Terrier, Brutus, serving as my copilot.
 I also enjoy barbeque, music, disc golf, craft beer, photography, and restoring my 1952 Chevy pickup.